Several manufacturers create powerful audio speakers that stream digital music.

 We can consider this part of our comparison article as the most important since the main reason why people purchase these Sonos speakers is due to their sound capabilities.
 If either of these two can’t meet our minimum requirements, there’s no need for us to invest in such products.

 The first thing we need to make clear is that a PLAY:1 is a small speaker and can’t compete or match the sound capabilities of the PLAY:3 and PLAY:5.
-If you’re looking for something sturdy, make sure to read our Sonos PLAY:3 vs PLAY:5 article.
+If you’re looking for something sturdy, read our Sonos PLAY:3 vs PLAY:5 article.

-As a standalone speaker, it has a rich sound and compared to its size and price, the PLAY:1 delivers an out-of-the-box experience.
+As a standalone speaker, it has a rich sound and, for its size and price, the PLAY:1 delivers an out-of-the-box experience.

 As for the insides of the speaker, a single Sonos PLAY:1 has two drivers, a mid-range/bass driver and a smaller tweeter.
 What makes the sound of the speaker exceptional is the stronger driver magnets it uses.